opendocsg/slw-judgments-backfill/2013_SGHC_252/report.md

 **The law**

 8       The principles relating to a summary judgment application under O 14 of the Rules of Court are well-settled.
-As stated by Judith Prakash J in _Associated Development Pte Ltd v Loong Sie Kiong Gerald (administrator of the estate of Chow Cho Poon, deceased) and other suits_ [2009] 4 SLR(R) 389 at [22]:
+As stated by Judith Prakash J in _Associated Development Pte Ltd v Loong Sie Kiong Gerald (administrator of the estate of Chow Cho Poon, deceased) and other suits_ <span class="citation">[2009] 4 SLR(R) 389</span> at [22]:

  ...
 Suffice it to say that in order to obtain judgment, a plaintiff has first to show that he has a prima facie case for judgment.
 Once he has done that, the burden shifts to the defendant who, in order to obtain leave to defend, must establish that there is a fair or reasonable probability that he has a real or bona fide defence.
-(See Goh Chok Tong v Chee Soon Juan [2003] 3 SLR(R) 32.) ...
+(See Goh Chok Tong v Chee Soon Juan <span class="citation">[2003] 3 SLR(R) 32</span>.) ...

 **My decision**